otterdev-io/sanity-img/astro/README.md

   }`
 ```

-However the tag is able to optimise itself more when the image metadata is fetched.
+However the tag is able to optimise itself more, such as setting width and height attributes to reduce LCP, when the image metadata is fetched.
 To assist with this, you can use the `image` function.

 ```ts
 import { image } from '@otterstack/sanity-img-astro'